El Naranjo, Chiapas, Guatemala: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be sure to find the right kind.
-Most adapters on sale are simply plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Make sure to find the correct type.
+A lot of adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most countries.

 Airplane phone mount